4 Expenses You Could be Earning Credit Card Rewards For...But Probably Aren't

 OCBC Cashflo Card, however, breaks the mold by offering up to 1% rebate without any processing fee.
 It has the only 0% plan that allows you to net-earn on instalment payments.
 It’s easier than a loan because big purchases are split automatically (in other words, no paperwork).
 It can easily make your money work harder for you when you’re paying for a big wedding or covering hospital bills.
 Ultimately, the question is–why not earn on your biggest purchases?

-Ultimately, the best credit card is one that fits your spending habits and lifestyle.
+Ultimately, the best credit card reward scheme is one that fits your spending habits and lifestyle.
 If you already own a credit card that offers rewards on these expenditures, or are considering applying for a new one, even better!
 Hopefully you can take advantage of rewards in these categories, turning your expenses today into a better tomorrow.